 unwise and costly – and locks-in the old dysfunctions you are trying to improve upon.

-Preserve the Core, Stimulate Progress: One of the key premises in Jim Collins’ “Built to Last”.
+Preserve the Core, Stimulate Progress: This is one of the key premises in “Built to Last: Successful Habits of Visionary Companies” by Jim Collins.
 You are changing systems for a reason and making a significant investment to do so.
-Stay true to your core values and competencies, but don’t let the past – “How we’ve always done it” – constrict your future.
+Stay true to your core values and competencies, but don’t let the past – “how we’ve always done it” – restrict your future.

 A Final Word